-Week In Perspective December 29, 2025: Santa Arrives on Wall Street
+Week In Perspective February 17, 2026: AI Impact Concerns Grow on Wall Street

 Stocks delivered for investors last week as positive economic data and bullish holiday cheer powered the start of a “Santa Claus rally” past consumer bah humbug sentiment.